-And if that’s not enough, new research shows that cart abandoners are more likely to spend 55% more compared those that completed an order.
+And if that’s not enough, new research shows that cart abandoners are more likely to spend 55% more compared to those that completed an order.

-How you seen a significant increase in conversion rate since implementing email remarketing?
+How have you seen a significant increase in conversion rate since implementing email remarketing?
 Please share your comments with us.